 Take Mashable for instance.
 Top categories advertising on Mashable include Computers and Consumer Electronics, followed by Financial Services and Media.
 Drilling down into advertisers, make a list of the top spenders (like Samsung in this instance) and review the creatives that will share space on the page.

 Ensure your ads have the utmost visibility from the right audience.
 Once you have a pulse on the top advertisers in your space, monitor where they are paying to be seen.

 For example, the top sites for the financial services sector are Youtube, Ebay, Realtor.com, AOL and Bloomberg, among others.
 Thus, if you’re in financial services and not visible on Youtube or Ebay, you’re missing out on the lion’s share of impressions.

-Taking it a step further: Uncover the site spend share to spy on your top competitor.
+Taking it a step further: Uncover the site spend share to gain insight on your top competitor.
 Are there sites on that list that aren’t (and should be) on yours?
 Take Nordstrom for example.
 The retailer is spending 17 percent of their budget on Vogue.com and 9 percent on Time.com.
 If Nordstrom is allocating nearly one fifth of its spend on Vogue, perhaps they know something you should too.

 4. Ad spend and impression share compared to your competitor